dipi-unimore/python-mock-physical-twin/README.md

 Device behavior and communication settings are defined through flexible YAML configuration files, allowing quick setup of complex scenarios.

-The emulator can also integrate seamlessly with the **[Simulation Bridge](https://github.com/INTO-CPS-Association/simulation-bridge)**, enabling sensors to stream simulation-driven data derived from distributed co-simulation environments.
+The emulator can also integrate seamlessly with the **[Simulation Bridge](https://github.com/INTO-CPS-Association/simulation-bridge)**, enabling sensors to stream simulation-driven data derived from distributed simulation environments.

 ## Quick Start